CMP 40HX vs TITAN V

 12 GB HBM2, 250 Watt

-TITAN V outperforms CMP 40HX by a whopping 153% based on our aggregate benchmark results.
+TITAN V outperforms CMP 40HX by an impressive 81% based on our aggregate benchmark results.

 Primary details